 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Honeywell reported emissions of approximately 2,237,590 kg CO2e for Scope 1 and about 5,123,000 kg CO2e for Scope 2 in India.
-Globally, in 2023, the company disclosed Scope 1 emissions of about 690,042,000 kg CO2e, Scope 2 emissions of approximately 665,877,000 kg CO2e, and significant Scope 3 emissions, including 15,557,194,000 kg CO2e from purchased goods and services.
-Honeywell has set ambitious climate commitments, including a target to reduce U.S. Scope 1 and Scope 2 emissions by 50% by 2030 from a 2018 baseline.
+In 2024, Honeywell reported Scope 1 emissions of approximately 237,590 kg CO2e and Scope 2 emissions of about 5,123,000 kg CO2e in India.
+Globally, in 2023, Honeywell's emissions included 690,042,000 kg CO2e for Scope 1, 665,877,000 kg CO2e for Scope 2, and significant Scope 3 emissions totalling approximately 15,557,194,000 kg CO2e across various categories, including purchased goods and services.
+Honeywell has set ambitious climate commitments, including a target to reduce U.S. Scope 1 and Scope 2 emissions by 50% by 2030 from a 2018 baseline, as part of the Department of Energy's Better Climate Challenge.
 Additionally, the company aims to achieve carbon neutrality in its facilities and operations by 2035.
-As part of its "10-10-10" initiative, Honeywell is working to reduce global Scope 1 and Scope 2 greenhouse gas emissions intensity by 10% from 2018 levels by 2024, while also deploying renewable energy opportunities and achieving ISO 50001 certification at ten facilities.
-These commitments reflect Honeywell's proactive approach to addressing climate change and reducing its carbon footprint across its operations.
+A "10-10-10" initiative has also been established to reduce global Scope 1 and Scope 2 greenhouse gas emissions intensity by 10% from 2018 levels by 2024, alongside deploying renewable energy opportunities and achieving ISO 50001 certification at ten facilities.
+Overall, Honeywell's commitment to reducing its carbon footprint reflects a proactive approach to addressing climate change, with a focus on both absolute and intensity-based reduction targets across its operations.

 Access structured emissions data, company-specific emission factors, and source documents